mkearney/shinyapps_links/README.md

 A collection of links to [Shiny applications](https://shinyapps.io) that have been shared on Twitter.

-Note: Link texts display the name of the shiny account and thename of the application, i.e.,
+Note: Link texts display the name of the shiny account and the name of the application, i.e.,

     {account-name}/{app-name}